Sean 'Diddy' Combs gets standing ovation from inmates after court victory, his lawyer says

 Blunt trial strategy works

-The verdict came after a veteran team of eight defense lawyers led by Agnifilo executed a trial strategy that resonated with jurors.
-Combs passed lawyers notes during effective cross examinations of nearly three dozen witnesses over two months, including Combs' ex-employees.
+The verdict in Manhattan federal court came after a veteran team of eight defense lawyers led by Agnifilo executed a trial strategy that resonated with jurors.
+Combs passed lawyers notes during effective cross-examinations of nearly three dozen witnesses over two months, including Combs' ex-employees.

 The lawyers told jurors Combs was a jealous domestic abuser with a drug problem who participated in the swinger lifestyle through threesomes involving Combs, his girlfriends and another man.